Cursor vs Windsurf (2026): AI IDE Showdown, Agent Mode vs Speed

 Cascade is Windsurf's agentic assistant.
 It plans multi-step edits, calls tools, and uses deep repo context.
 Key differences from Cursor's Agent:

-Winner: Cursor for pure autonomy (parallel agents, background agents, Bugbot).
+Winner: Cursor for pure autonomy (parallel agents, Background Agents, Bugbot).
 Windsurf for speed and visual code understanding.

 Speed and Models

-This is where Windsurf has pulled ahead.
+Speed is where Windsurf has leaned hardest in 2026.

-| Model | Speed | Available in |
+| Model | Role | Available in |

 |---|---|---|

-| SWE-1.5 (Windsurf) | 950 tokens/sec — 13× faster than Sonnet 4.5 | Windsurf Pro+ |
+| SWE-1.5 (Windsurf) | Proprietary coding model, fast inference | Windsurf Pro+ |

-| Composer 1.5 (Cursor) | ~4× faster than earlier Composer | Cursor Pro+ |
+| Composer 1.5 (Cursor) | Faster Composer turns | Cursor Pro+ |

 Cursor